joshuagryphon/plastid/docs/source/examples/a2_sample_processing.rst

 P-site estimation
 """""""""""""""""

-Estimation of ribosomal :term:`P-site offsets` is important for position-wise analysis in ribosomal profiling.
+Estimation of ribosomal :term:`P-site offsets <P-site offset>` is important for position-wise analysis in ribosomal profiling.
 See :doc:`/examples/p_site` for background and instructions.